Kishore Mahbubani Keynote Speaker

 Kishore Mahbubani's Biography

-Professor Kishore Mahbubani is a notable academic and current Dean of the Lee Kuan Yew School of Public Policy, University of Singapore.
+Professor Kishore Mahbubani is a Distinguished Fellow at the Asia Research Institute (ARI), National University of Singapore (NUS).
 He is an authoritative speaker on the rise of Asia and US diplomatic relations.

-He has had a distinguished political career.
-In 1971 he joined the Singaporean Ministry of Foreign Affairs and served in Cambodia, Maylasia and Washington DC.
+In 1971 he joined the Singaporean Ministry of Foreign Affairs and served in Cambodia, Malaysia and Washington DC.
 From 1993 to 1998 he was Permanent Secretary at the Foreign Ministry of Singapore, and from 2001 to 2004 he served as Singapore’s Ambassador to the UN in New York.
 During this time he served two periods as the President of the UN Security Council (January 2001 and May 2002).